Model Theory of Generic Vector Space Endomorphisms: Introduction

 This paper deals with the model companion of an endomorphism acting on a vector space, possibly with extra structure.

 A structure $\mm$ is \textit{existentially closed in an extension} $\nn \supseteq \mm$ if every existential sentence with parameters in $\mm$ that is true in $\nn$ is also true in $\mm$.
 We say that $\mm$ is an \textit{existentially closed model} of a theory $T$ if $\mm$ is existentially closed in any extension $\nn \supseteq \mm$ that is also a model of $T$.
-In practice, this means that an existentially closed model $\mm$ satisfies a form of ``Nullstellensatz", in the sense that any system of equations with parameters in $\mm$ has a solution in $\mm$, as long as the existence of a solution does not contradict the theory $T$.
+In practice, this means that an existentially closed model $\mm$ satisfies a form of ``Nullstellensatz'', in the sense that any system of equations with parameters in $\mm$ has a solution in $\mm$, as long as the existence of a solution does not contradict the theory $T$.
 In the case where the models of $T$ are closed under chains of substructures ($T$ is called \textit{inductive}) and the existentially closed models form an elementary class, we call the theory of this class the \textit{model companion} of $T$.

-When dealing with an endomorphism $\theta$ acting on a vector space over a field $K$, one should notice that we can plug $\theta$ into any polynomial $P$ over $K$ and obtain another endomorphism $P[\theta]$ that acts on the exact same vector space.
-We can express in a first-order way several interesting properties of $\theta$, such as $\theta^2 - 2\Id = 0$ or $\Ker(P[\theta]) = \set{0}$ for any polynomial $P$ with positive degree.
+When dealing with an endomorphism $\theta$ acting on a vector space over a field $K$, one should notice that $\theta$ can be plugged into any polynomial $P$ over $K$ to obtain another endomorphism $P[\theta]$ that acts on the same vector space.
+We can express several interesting properties of $\theta$ in a first-order way, such as $\theta^2 - 2\Id = 0$ or $\Ker(P[\theta]) = \set{0}$ for any polynomial $P$ with positive degree.
 The idea here is to include (any reasonable combination of) such properties as a set of constraints imposed on a given theory of vector spaces expanded by an endomorphism, study the existentially closed models, and then give a criterion for when these form an elementary class.
 Given a real closed field, the positive elements with multiplication form a divisible torsion-free abelian group (i.e., a $\QQ$-vector space), and our results apply in this case.
 We are able to give a description of existentially closed real closed fields expanded by an endomorphism of the group of positive elements with the extra properties mentioned above ($\theta^2 - 2 \Id = 0$, $\Ker(P[\theta]) = \set{0}$, etc.).